trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

         },
       ```

-1. Edit the default Application file to configure page routing and add the style.
+1. Edit the default application file `src/App.tsx` to configure page routing and add the style:

-   Edit **src/App.tsx** main file.

    ```typescript
    import {